hiroshimamiya/EPIB685/README.md

   - 3 min presentation of preliminary project proposal (ungraded)
   - 15 min of presentation (3a), followed by 5 minutes of questions
   - At least 5 suggestions to critique, per presentation  (3b)Single-spaced document, 3 or 4 pages for written project, excluding reference and tables/figures (optional) (3c)

-NOte that the presentation may be shorter in duration, depending on class size.
+  - The presentation may be shorter in duration, depending on class size.

 **Presentation of preliminary project proposal** (3 minutes, ungraded, Week 9) should provide:
   1. Research question and its public health importance.